Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 • cruise shuttle buses from Piazzale RomaCatch a free shuttle bus to the pier if one is available.
 The Port of Venice often runs shuttles at half-hour intervals from disembarkation of the previous cruise's passengers until boarding of new passengers is complete.
 These are coaches with luggage compartments at ground level, and the name of the ship is in the front window of the bus.

-• If no shuttle bus is available and your ship is sailing from Marittima, hire a land taxi for the short drive to the pier.
-(It's possible to walk, but you'll need to haul your bags along an unpleasant road for about 20 minutes, so we'd suggest a cab unless you're desperate to save money.)
+• If no shuttle bus is available and your ship is sailing from either Marittima or San Basilio, consider hiring a land taxi for the short drive to the pier.

-• If no shuttle bus is available and you're departing from San Basilio, you can take a land taxi or walk down to the vaporetto platforms and catch an Actv water bus to the S. Basilio stop.
-(Take a route 2 or 61 boat, and be prepared to pay a separate fare for your luggage if you're carrying more than two bags of reasonable size.
+• If no shuttle bus is available, you're departing from San Basilio, and you don't want to hire a land taxi, walk down to the vaporetto platforms and catch an ACTV water bus to the S. Basilio stop.
+(Take a route 2 or 6 boat, and be prepared to pay a separate fare for your luggage if you're traveling with more than one reasonable-size bag and a small carry-on.
 See our Venice Vaporetto Fares article for prices.)

 Buses from Treviso Airport

-If you're flying into Venice on Ryanair or Transavia, you'll arrive at Treviso Airport, which is about 25 km or 16 miles from Venice.
-ATVO runs special airport coaches to Venice's Piazzale Roma for arriving and departing flights; see our Treviso Airport - Ryanair Buses and Treviso Airport - Transavia Buses articles for links to timetable.
+If you're flying into Venice on Ryanair, Transavia, or another low-cost carrier other than EasyJet, you'll probably arrive at Treviso Airport, which is about 25 km or 16 miles from Venice.
+ATVO and Barzi Bus run special airport coaches to Venice's Piazzale Roma for arriving and departing flights; see our Treviso Airport Buses article for links to timetables.

 Once you've reached the Piazzale Roma, follow the bulleted suggestions above.